Research

 Media Coverage: Esto no es Economía

-This paper assesses the results of an experiment designed to identify discrimination in users’ following behavior on Twitter.
-Specifically, we created fictitious bot accounts that resembled humans and claimed to be PhD students in economics.
-The accounts differed in three characteristics: gender (male or female), race (Black or White), and university affiliation (top- or lower-ranked).
-The bot accounts randomly followed Twitter users who form part of the #EconTwitter academic community.
-We measured how many follow-backs each account obtained after a given period.
-Twitter users from this community were 12% more likely to follow accounts of White students compared to those of Black students; 21% more likely to follow accounts of students from top-ranked, prestigious universities compared to accounts of lower-ranked institutions; and 25% more likely to follow female compared to male students.
-The racial gap persisted even among students from top-ranked institutions, suggesting that Twitter users racially discriminate even in the presence of a signal that could be interpreted as indicative of high academic potential.
-Notably, we find that Black male students from top-ranked universities receive no more follow-backs than White male students from relatively lower-ranked institutions.
+This paper documents discrimination in the formation of professional networks among academic economists.
+We created human-like bot accounts that claimed to be PhD students in economics, differing in gender (male or female), race (Black or White), and university affiliation (top- or lower-ranked).
+The bots randomly followed users who belong to the #EconTwitter community.
+Follow-back rates were 12% higher for White students compared to Black students; 21% higher for students from top-ranked universities compared to accounts of lower-ranked institutions, and 25% higher for female compared to male students.
+The racial gap persisted even among students from top-ranked institutions.

 AEA RCT Registry